Rumour Mill

 "Rumour Mill" is a song by British drum and bass band Rudimental.
-It features vocals from Anne-Marie and Will Heard.
-The song was recorded for Rudimental's second album, We the Generation and was released as the fourth single on 28 August 2015.
+It features vocals from English singers Anne-Marie and Will Heard.
+The song was recorded for Rudimental's second album, We the Generation and was released as the album's fourth single on 28 August 2015.

 Commercial performance

 The song reached number 67 on the UK Singles Chart for week ending 4 July 2015.